qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 :guilabel:` Save Style` comboxbox and choose **Save in database** item then fill in the dialog to define a style name, add a description, an ui file and if the style is a default style.
-When loading a layer from the database, if a style alredy exists for this layer, |qgis| will load the layer and its style.
+When loading a layer from the database, if a style alredy exists for this layer, |qg| will load the layer and its style.
 You can add several style in the database.
 Only one will be the default style anyway.

 .. _vector_style_manager: